11th May 2021

 Does an implant hurt more than an extraction?

 The discomfort experienced during a dental implant procedure versus a tooth extraction varies.
 Dental implant surgery involves placing a titanium implant into the jawbone, often with local anaesthesia to minimise pain.
 Afterward, patients may experience mild discomfort and swelling, manageable with medication and ice packs.
 Tooth extraction involves removing a tooth, also with local anaesthesia, and post-procedure discomfort can be managed similarly.
 Proper care minimises discomfort for both procedures, making them tolerable for most patients.

 Dental implants are designed to be a long-term solution for missing teeth, with many lasting a lifetime with proper care.
 Studies suggest that the success rate of dental implants is around 95% over a ten-year period, and they can last even longer with good oral hygiene and regular dental check-ups.
 Factors such as oral hygiene practices, overall health, and lifestyle habits can influence the longevity of dental implants.
 In general, with proper maintenance and regular dental visits, dental implants can provide a durable and reliable solution for replacing missing teeth.

 Book a virtual consultation

-If you’d like a dental implant consultation with our top dentists, simply follow the link for more information.
+If you’d like a dental implant surgery consultation at our dentist in Tunbridge Wells, simply follow the link for more information.
 Transforming smiles is what we do – and we’d love to enhance yours, too.